FAQs

 In Pennsylvania, elections for Democratic Committee Persons are held every four years (in the same year as the Governor’s election).
 The are only on the ballot in their precinct.
 If a Committee Person position should go unfilled, a volunteer may be appointed by their Area Chair (locally, that’s the Chair of the ARDC).

-If you are interested in becoming a Committee Person for your neighborhood fill out this form or contact us!
+If you are interested in becoming a Committee Person for your neighborhood fill out the form below, follow this link, or contact us!

 Not sure you're prepared?
 We provide free training and all of the resources you need to become a Committee Person!